 Galleria Vittorio Emanuele II, right by the Duomo, is the most beautiful shopping mall I have ever seen.
 With the floor mosaics and the steel-and-glass canopy, it feels like a luxurious place.

 If you want to splurge, head to Via Montenapoleone where all the main luxury stores are located.
-There is also a wide variety of mid-range stores and small, family-run shops.
+There are also a wide variety of mid-range stores and small, family-run shops.
 The best places for shoppers are Corso Buenos Aires, Via Torino, and the Duomo area.

 This theater opened in 1778 is regarded as one of the leading opera and ballet theaters in the world.
 It underwent a major renovation from 2002 to 2004.
 All its seats now include monitors for the electronic libretto system so audiences can follow along in English and Italian in addition to the original language.